UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 Why might this be a good idea?
 We can reduce the dimensionality with minimal loss of information!
 This makes training and image generation more efficient and allows for high-resolution image synthesis.

+### Training

+[TODO]

 ## Image Captioning with Transformers

+To caption an image, we can use a encoder-decoder architecture.
+To do so, we use a pre-trained Transformer-based vision model as encoder and  a pre-trained language model as decoder.
+The encoder produces an embedding of the image, which can be used by the decoder to generate a caption.

 ## Reference